mihir-sheth/devops/README.md

 ## Build Pipeline

 - Using Windows 2019, the solution will be built, on success it will do unit testing.
-Please Note, at the moment, one of the unit testing is failing hence I have "True" for continue on failure.
+Please Note, at the moment, one of the unit test is failing hence I have "True" for continue on failure.
 As a practice I would have this unit test/code fixed before going to next stage, for this demo purpose, we will go ahead.

 ![Build-Pipeline](Images/Build-Pipeline.png)